badlands-model/badlands-docker/README.md

 + [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)

-Once you have installed Docker Desktop for your operating system then enable the docker comand line (`Docker CLI`) and pull the goSPL Docker image from the terminal using the following:
+Once you have installed Docker Desktop for your operating system then enable the docker comand line (`Docker CLI`) and pull the badlands Docker image from the terminal using the following:

 ```bash
 docker pull badlandsmodel/badlands:conda-container
 ```

-Once pulled, you can run the **gosplcontainer** using:
+Once pulled, you can run the **container** using:
 ```bash
 docker run -it -p 8888:8888 -d -v localDIR:/main/notebooks badlandsmodel/badlands:conda-container
 ```